EmryMcGill/nginx-docker-stack/README.md

-# nginx-docker-stack
+# Nginx Reverse Proxy to host services in Docker containers
-To hold my knoledge of configuring a Nginx reverse proxy with Docker containers to serve my apps to the internet
+A guide for myself to remember and document my learning of configuring a reverse proxy to host my apps.

 ## Project Setup